LunaAmora/4orth/README.md

 ```porth
 import proc trace ptr in drop end
 ```
-This adds the ability to call wasm-4 functions via the defined proc contract.
-Anything in the body of the proc will be ignored.
+This adds the ability to call the wasm-4 `trace` function via the defined proc contract.
+Anything in the body of the proc is ignored.

 All available functions, memory positions and constants from Wasm-4 are in the [wasm4.porth](./wasm4.porth) library.